samumantha/EODIE/docs/Example.rst

 0. If you have not done so yet, follow the installation instructions to install EODIE and activate the eodie environment.
 1. Download the testfiles ``wget https://a3s.fi/swift/v1/AUTH_4df394386a5c4f8581f8a0cc34ba5b9a/2001106_eodie_testfiles/testfiles.zip`` and unzip ``unzip testfiles.zip`` to a place of your choice, this may take a moment.
-2. Also download the Sentinel-2 tilegrid in KML format from `here <https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2/data-products>`_ and run the following command from within your EODIE/helper_scripts directory:
+2. Also download the Sentinel-2 tilegrid in KML format from `here <https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2/data-products>`_ and run the following command from within your EODIE/helper_scripts directory: ``python tilegrid_to_shp.py path/to/tilegrid/KML/file``.
-``python tilegrid_to_shp.py path/to/tilegrid/KML/file`` .
 After running, there should be a folder ``sentinel2_tiles_world`` within EODIE/src directory, containing ``sentinel2_tiles_world.shp`` and auxiliary files.

-3. Run the following command (with your adjusted paths to where you stored the unzipped testfiles) from within your EODIE/src directory :
+3. Run the following command (with your adjusted paths to where you stored the unzipped testfiles) from within your EODIE/src directory:

 ``python eodie_process.py --platform s2 --rasterdir /path/to/testfiles/S2 --vector /path/to/testfiles/shp/test_parcels_32635.shp --out ./results --id ID --statistics_out --index ndvi --statistics mean median std``